stevenjohnstone/afl-lua/README.md

 In afl-lua, equivalents are implemented without requiring changes to afl-fuzz.
 Instead, a table of previous max/min state values is stored by the annotation library and new values are communicated to afl-fuzz when those change.

-To demonstrate this functionality, an obstacle course game is driven by afl-lua with ```afl_max``` which drives the fuzzer to keep seeking states to the right of the current state.
+To demonstrate this functionality, an obstacle course game is driven by afl-lua with a call to [afl_max](/examples/obstacles/obstacle.lua#L33) which prompts the fuzzer to choose inputs which maximise the distance to the right which the player travels.

 To try it out: